The Oltrepò Pavese Territory

 Thinking of wine, there are two beautiful aspects that make us tourists so happy.

-First: how lovely is to wander around tasting!
+How lovely is to wander around tasting!

 In the province of Pavia and Oltrepò Pavese you drink and you eat a lot and well.
 There is such a density of wineries, farms, cottages and restaurants that it is impossible to get bored.
 Since we live just a few kilometers away we have already done some tasting and, without pretending to do a real review, for now we recommend two restaurants (but we do not stop here):